danvuk567/SP500-Stock-Analysis/README.md

 ## **Objective** ##

-In this project, I designed and implemented a full stack process involving end-to-end ETL processes long with analytics and visualizations.
+In this project, I designed and implemented a full stack workflow involving end-to-end ETL processes, analytics and visualizations.
-The focus was transform, load and study S&P 500 stock return data.
+The focus was to transform, load and study S&P 500 stock return data.
 The sections below describe, in great detail, the methodologies, technologies and exploratory result observations.

 ## **Table of Contents** ##